PyDataAmsterdam/amsterdam.pydata.org/pages/tickets.md

 ### Pricing and ticket purchases

-Please answer the questions below to see prices and buy your ticket.
+Please answer the questions below to see pricing and buy your ticket.

 {% include tickets.html %}